hack-a-ton-pet/capivare.me/README.md

 https://trello.com/b/5q12AIAw/level-up-society-hackathon

 ## About this project

 We selected the theme `Better Learning` to improve the knowledge around politics in Brazil.
 Our app tries to make the politics subject, usually seen as something complicated and boring, fun and easier to understand.

-Using card and quizzes, our user can explore differents topics about the political organization, such as political roles or how laws are made.
-Completing this quizzes, the user can win achievements and see their progress inside the app.
+Using cards and quizzes, you are capable of exploring different topics about the political organization of our country, such as political roles or how laws are made.
+By completing these quizzes, you can win achievements and see your progress inside the app.

-Besides that, we want to create a more accessible plataform for the population to be updated about our politician's acts.
-With the app, the user can rate their representants on how well they accomplished each of their goals and then win points that can be converted into tax discounts.
+Besides that, we want to create a more accessible platform for the population to be updated about our politician's acts.
+With the app, the user can rate their representatives on how well they accomplished each of their goals and then win points that can be converted into tax discounts.

 ## Technologies
 ![HTML](https://img.shields.io/badge/-HTML-05122A?style=flat&logo=HTML5)&nbsp;